rseah145/smw-term2/lesson_4_part_2/Practical.md

 <br>

-MemberServerOU to block inheritance of the Default Domain Policy
+MemberServerOU to block inheritance of the Default Domain Policy (current user info will be displayed again) via GPM on the DC